-Volatilisation of NH3 and NO_x from manure management systems (compare FOEN 2016 page 294)
+Volatilisation of $NH_3$ and $NO_x$ from manure management systems (compare FOEN 2017 page 298)

-N_2O emissions from the deposition of volatilised nitrogen from manure management are based on NH_3 and NO_x emissions.
+$N_2O$ emissions from the deposition of volatilised nitrogen from manure management are based on $NH_3$ and $NO_x$ emissions.

 Losses of ammonia from stables and manure storage systems to the atmosphere are calculated according to the Swiss ammonium emission model AGRAMMON (Kupper et al. 2013).
 It is assumed that the same underlying assumptions on agricultural structures and practices in Switzerland are also valid for Liechtenstein.
 Specific loss-rates for all major livestock categories are estimated based on agricultural structures and techniques (e.g. stable type, manure management system, measures to reduce NH3 emissions).
 Accordingly, the overall fraction of nitrogen volatilised underlies certain temporal dynamics that can be explained by changes in agricultural management practices (e.g. the transition to more animal friendly housing systems).
-It ranges from 14 to 20%.
+It ranges from 14% to 20%.

-For the volatilisation of NO_x default values from the EMEP/EEA air pollutant emission inventory guidebook 2013 (EMEP/EEA 2013) were used, assuming that 50% and 25% of the nitrogen is present in the form of TAN (total ammonia nitrogen) in liquid/slurry and solid storage systems respectively.
+For the volatilisation of NOx default values from the EMEP/EEA air pollutant emission inventory guidebook 2013 (EMEP/EEA 2013) were used, assuming that 50% and 25% of the nitrogen is present in the form of TAN (total ammonia nitrogen) in liquid/slurry and solid storage systems respectively.
 Accordingly, it is estimated that 0.005% and 0.25% of the total nitrogen in liquid/slurry and solid storage systems are lost to the atmosphere.
-In this context the management systems "deep litter" and "poultry manure" are treated as solid storage system.
+In this context, the management systems "deep litter" and "poultry manure" are treated as solid storage system.

 Uncertainties of emission factors and activity data are taken from ART (2008).
 The uncertainties were determined for the Swiss GHG inventory.
 However, since the same model is applied for Liechtenstein's GHG inventory, the uncertainties are adopted for Liechtenstein, too.
 ART (2008) was updated with current activity and emission data of the Swiss inventory and completed with default uncertainties from the 2006 IPCC Guidelines (IPCC 2006).
-The arithmetic mean of the lower and upper bound was used for activity data and for emission factors in the Approach 1 analysis (see Table 3-16).
+The arithmetic mean of the lower and upper bound was used for activity data and for emission factors in the Approach 1 analysis (only for key categories, see Table 3-16).

-Table 5-15 Uncertainties for source category 3B Manure management 2015.
-AD: Activity data; EF: Emission factor; CO: Combined submission.
-Then, asymmetric probability distributions as well as possible correlations of input data will have to be considered.
-For further uncertainty-results also consult chp.
-1.6.
+Table 5-15Uncertainties for source category 3B Manure management 2015.
+AD: Activity data; EF: Emission factor; comb.: Combined